-4. Communication, Outreach and Dissemination

-EEPLIANT2 produced more than 110 original communication, dissemination and promotional materials

-Follow us on Twitter - @EEPLIANT for news and updates, and visit www.eepliant.eu.
-The work undertaken under EEPLIANT2 was communicated to the public through various means and channels.
+4. Communication, Outreach and Dissemination EEPLIANT2 produced more than 110 original communication, dissemination and promotional materials The work undertaken under EEPLIANT2 was communicated to the public through various means and channels.
 A communication strategic programme ensured early and ongoing stakeholder engagement at EU and national level.